wyne-ybanez/personal-portfolio-master/README.md

     - Used to debug and style with css for the whole project.
     - Used for media queries
 11. [Ami Responsive](http://ami.responsivedesign.is/#)
-    - Used to test for website reponsiveness
+    - Used to test for website responsiveness

 ## Deployment